UCEM Predoctoral Training Program

 The overarching goal of this training program is to develop future leaders in translational rehabilitation research who are specifically equipped to test and disseminate novel rehabilitative strategies that will alleviate functional impairment and compromised life quality in the face of chronic disease management.
 Exercise medicine is a major focus of this training program.

-· UAB predoctoral student in good standing in a relevant graduate program (e.g., Graduate Biomedical Sciences or Rehabilitation Science).
+· UAB predoctoral student in good standing in a relevant graduate program (e.g., Graduate Biomedical Sciences or Rehabilitation Science, Nutrition Sciences).
 This training program is designed primarily for predoctoral students preparing to enter the second year of training.

 · Interest in translational research ranging from mechanisms of disease pathobiology to rehabilitation strategies (e.g., exercise medicine, experimental therapeutics, device development).